project-lv/penal-codes/src/Chapter_4.md

 **Penalty:** 5–10 min jail, $1,500 fine.

 **S.A.R.P.C. §452 — Failure to Disperse (Class C Misdemeanor)**
-Refusal to comply with lawful order to disperse from riot or hazardous scene.
+Refusal to comply with a lawful order to disperse from a riot or hazardous scene.
 **Penalty:** $750 fine.

 **S.A.R.P.C. §453 — Curfew Violation (Class C Misdemeanor)**
-Presence in restricted area during declared curfew or emergency.
+Presence in a restricted area during declared curfew or emergency.
 **Penalty:** $500 fine.

 ---